cabalism/updo/README.md

 [^unpublished-packages]: A package not published to hackage or stackage.

+## Templates

+We generate projects from the configured inputs using templates.

+We provide one stack template `dhall2stack`.
+The `dhall2cabal` template for cabal is so similar that the generated outputs can be compared using file diff tooling.
+However, we prefer the `dhall2config` template because it retains package groups that can bring order to an [upgrade](#upgrading-a-project) if the cabal solving order is roughly captured by package group ordering.

 ### Lists of Packages

 It is nice to be able to look at packages both grouped and as one sorted list.